appshapes-org/dotnet-logging-console/README.md

 dotnet test
 ```

-AppShapes.Logging.ConsoleTests integrates with [Coverlet](https://github.com/tonerdo/coverlet) so if you have it installed you can generate coverage reports.
+AppShapes.Logging.Console integrates with [Coverlet](https://github.com/tonerdo/coverlet) so if you have it installed you can generate coverage reports.
 For example:

 ```bash
 dotnet test /p:CollectCoverage=true /p:CoverletOutputFormat=OpenCover /p:Exclude=\"[xunit.*]*\"  /p:ExcludeByAttribute=\"Obsolete,GeneratedCodeAttribute,CompilerGeneratedAttribute\"